brijr/site-ds/components/site/instructions.md

 3. **Use the design tokens** - Stick to the predefined spacing (gap-4), container widths (max-w-5xl), and typography scales
 4. **Prefer composition** - Build complex layouts by composing these simple components rather than writing custom CSS
 5. **Respect the system** - Don't override core styles unless absolutely necessary
+6. **NEVER add padding to Section or Container** - These components have default padding built in.
+Use them as-is without adding py-, px-, or p- classes

 ## Import Statements